helmwave/docs/docs/cli.md

 ### up

-Helmwave will install repositories and helm-releases from plan.
+Helmwave will install repositories and helm-releases from a plan.

 ```shell
 NAME: